Neha-Jagtap4/fileproject-responso/README.md

 Description :
 - This is my first ever Java project.
 - Client-Server messaging system which can be used to communicate between local client and a remote server using java sockets and streams.

+# Java_Applications :
+Step-1: To run java programs
+- javac Demo.java
+- java Demo

+# MachineLearning_Application :
+Steps:
+- Download and install Python SciPy and get the most useful package for machine learning in Python.
+- Load a dataset and understand it’s structure using statistical summaries and data visualization.
+- Create machine learning models, pick the best and build confidence that the accuracy is reliable.
+- We can also install by using cmd : for ex- pip install numpy

+# Python_Programs
+Step: To run it on command line, type the following
+- python Demo.py